-Anyone who knows me knows I live a healthy juicy lifestyle!
-My friend Shane from running on Juice turned me on to juicing a while back and I have been hooked ever since.
-I think people are curious about juicing, but are afraid to try it out, and I think thats just silly.
+Anyone who knows me knows I live a healthy lifestyle!
+My friend Shane from running on Juice turned me on to juicing a while back and I have been hooked on juice and smoothies ever since.
+I think people are curious about juicing, but are afraid to try it out, and I think that’s just silly.
 You have not lived until you have had a glass of fresh apple juice with NOTHING in it but pure apple goodness!
-Thats all it took for me.
-The best news is thats is just the beginning.
-I have regularly made juices with 7-10 ingredients and when you start doing that you can get some truly amazing flavors, and to be honest about the same prep time as it would take to make toast and cereal.
+That’s all it took for me.
+The best news is that it is just the beginning.
+I have regularly made juices with 7-10 ingredients and when you start doing that you can get some truly amazing flavors, in about the same prep time as it would take to make toast and cereal.

 If you don’t know I am a HUGE fan of Jason Vales 7 Pounds in 7 days and lost 10 pounds in a week drinking nothing but fresh fruit and veggie juice and I felt GREAT the entire time.
-In fact I still drink 2-3 juices or smoothies every day as part of my diet plan.
+In fact, I still drink juices or smoothies nearly every day as part of my diet plan.

-Lots of people worry about being overly hungry on this kind of plan and I can assure you I was never hungry.
+Lots of people worry about being overly hungry on this kind of diet and I can assure you I was never hungry.
 In fact, on many days I failed to drink all of the juices in my plan because I was completely full.
-It was a bit of a cultural adjustment getting used to eating so much produce, but the change was totally worth it.
-So, I am writing this quick post because I wanted to share a free e-book from Jason Vale that has 17 amazing juice recipes in it.
-To get it you will have to sign up for his news letter, but its totally worth it and you can always unsubscribe.
+It was a bit of a cultural adjustment getting used to consuming so much produce, but the change was totally worth it.

 I learned a lot today… I was all excited about yesterdays 10 minute mile.
 I was confident and feeling awesome.
 So today was student appreciation at work today.
 I spent the day grilling hundreds of hotdogs for the students, but to provide a healthy option for staff I bought chicken italian sausage and caesar salad.
 At 100 calories less per link I thought this was a much healthier option. what I learned is while it may be a bit better it still wasn’t good.
 Krisy and I have been juicing and making smoothies for a couple of months now and I had been eating about 75% raw and vegetarian for a while now.
 I felt good, and really don’t give much thought to what I eat.
 We focus on having healthy things in the house and I attempt to make good decisions, but it’s not the focus of my life, and I am not really vegetarian, vegan, or a raw foodie, though I borrow from all of their play books.
 Anyways, I had a chicken sausage, caesar salad, a coke and a small bag of Doritos at lunch.
 This was a POWERFUL lesson in nutrition.
 Last night when I ran it was all I could do to keep moving, I was short of breath, my legs were heavy, and I felt like I was going to vomit the entire time.
 I toughed it out and got a run in, but I was regretting my eating choices all afternoon and the evening run really drove those feelings home.
 Lesson here: Eat better and run faster.
 I’m not sure how or why the impact was so sever, but I really felt terrible.
 Tomorrow will be a better day nutritionally.